HomeDev GuideRecipesAPI Reference

 • Row is the row index.
 Each structure may span 1 or more rows in the big table.

-• StoreName is the name of the store the data structure belongs to.
+• StoreName is the store name to which the data structure belongs.

-• ItemType is the .NET CLR Type that contained the properties saved to the current row.
+• ItemType is the .NET CLR Type that contains the properties saved to the current row.

 The default big table also contains the following optional columns: